What is an invoice and how do I raise one? A guide to getting paid

 What’s included in an invoice?

-Whether you’re creating invoice templates via Google Docs, raising them in your online accounting software or straight from the Tide app; the required information is still the same.
+Whether you’re creating invoice templates via Google Docs or Excel, raising them in your online accounting software or straight from the Tide app, the required information is still the same.
 Let’s run through the elements your invoices must include:

 - A reference number.
-This will work as a unique identification number.
+This will work as a unique identifier.
 This is especially useful when discussing payments and sales invoices with accounts payable teams.

 - Your details.
-Your company name, trading address and contact information.
+Your business name, trading address and contact information.
 For limited companies or LLPs, you’ll need to include your Companies House registered number and address.
+For sole traders, you’ll need to include your name and the business name you trade under (if you use one).

 - Your customer’s details.
-The name, company name (if applicable), contact information and address of the customer you’re invoicing.
-In some cases, you may also want to identify other contacts within the company you’re doing business with.
+The name, business or company name (if applicable), contact information and address of the customer you’re invoicing.
+In some cases, you may also want to identify other people, such as your contact at the business or the person who led your project.

 - The date of the invoice.
 Include the date the invoice was raised.